howl-editor/howl/site/source/doc/api/io/process.md

 unacceptable is it means the application will be unresponsive while waiting for command termination or output.
-The howl.io.Process module provides a way of launching and interacting with external processses that, while still providing the appearance and ease of use of a synchronous API, is fully asynchrounous and ensures Howl remains responsive.
+The howl.io.Process module provides a way of launching and interacting with external processses that, while still providing the appearance and ease of use of a synchronous API, is fully asynchronous and ensures Howl remains responsive.

 _See also_: